thousandlemons/Java-Console-View/README.md

 Your taxi is on the way!
 ```

-Please notice that both lower case `"y"` and upper case `"Y"` are accepted for confirmation.
+Please notice that both lower case `'y'` and upper case `'Y'` are accepted for confirmation.

 If the user enters anything else, it will be taken as "cancel", and a canceled action feedback will be printed automatically.
 For example,